Heavy Vehicle Competency Based Assessment (HVCBA)

 Once you’ve successfully completed all the required criteria, and passed your Final Competency Assessment or Competency Test, the assessor will submit your results to Roads and Maritime electronically.
 Note that your assessor will keep your Log Book.

-You can then attend a registry or service centre in person and apply for your upgraded licence.
+You can then attend a Service NSW service centre in person and apply for your upgraded licence.
 You’ll need to:

 Once you pay the required fee, your photo will be taken.
 Your licence card will be posted to you.
 You’ll receive a temporary paper licence, which you can use to drive a heavy vehicle until your new card arrives.